Music Video Comp Reel

-Music Video Comp Reel is a public access cable TV series based in Los Angeles that features music videos, behind the scenes and interviews for popular hip hop, rock, and pop music artists.
-The first edition of Music Video Comp Reel aired in Los Angeles on July 18, 2005 at 3:00pm on Adelphia (now Time Warner Cable) featuring the band U2.
+Music Video Comp Reel is a public access cable TV series based in Los Angeles that features music videos, behind the scenes and interviews for popular hip-hop, rock, and pop music artists.
+The first edition of Music Video Comp Reel aired in Los Angeles on July 18, 2005 at 3:00pm on Adelphia (now Spectrum) featuring the band U2.
 This showing highlighted videos of their album How To Dismantle An Atomic Bomb which included "Vertigo" and "Sometimes You Can't Make It on Your Own".

 Moving Forward

 Music Video Comp Reel would later move to KSCI on June 1, 2007.
 Show summary for publication from the network was: Music videos are spotlighted in this series.
 (Music Videos).
 Weekly episodes aired during the summer of 2007.
 Music Video Comp Reel was the only local music video show airing on Free TV in two of the top seven markets in the United States.
 Alli Bivins opened and closed the shows airing during this period.
 The show filled a void for music video lovers who did not have cable or internet.
 Word of mouth quickly spread resulting in fan mail from as far away as India.
-Genres played: Alternative metal, Funk, Hip Hop music, House music, Indie rock, Pop music, Rhythm and Blues, Rock music, and Soul music.
+Genres played: alternative metal, funk, hip-hop, house, indie rock, pop, rhythm and blues, rock, and soul.

 Although the shows public following was larger than ever the executive producer moved onto another project at the end of the 2007 summer season.
 The last episode to air was on August 3, 2007.